-IB Measures against the organizational factor IBThe Director General of Oarai Research and Development

-Center and the Director of the Fukushima Fuels and Materials Department will establish the management structure of work to ensure check and appropriate judgement through the chain of command that enables managers to appropriately conduct facility management.
+The Director General of Oarai Research and Development Center and the Director of the Fukushima Fuels and Materials Department will establish the management structure of work to ensure check and appropriate judgement through the chain of command that enables managers to appropriately conduct facility management.

-The Oarai Research and Development Center (the Director General, the Director of the Fukushima Fuels and Materials Department, the Director of Health and Safety Department and managers) will clarify the roles in the urgent response to the accident causing body contamination.
-Also, they will establish the system to ensure check and appropriate judgement through the chain of command. [related to the organizational factor (fb)]
+The Oarai Research and Development Center (the Director General, the Director of the Fukushima Fuels and Materials Department, the Director of Health and Safety Department and managers) will clarify the roles in the emergency response to the accident causing body contamination.
+Also, they will establish the system to ensure check and appropriate judgement through the chain of command. [related to the organizational factor (f)]

 The Oarai Research and Development Center will specify regular implementation of training for accident causing the contamination of the entire areas of the room and the whole body in the Medium Plan of Nuclear Disaster Prevention Drill.
-Also, the Center will determine the procedures of emergency response including the preparation of necessary equipment and material to include them in the accident response manual, etc. of the respective departments and sections.
+Also, the Center will determine the procedures of emergency response including the preparation of necessary equipment and materials in the accident response manual, etc. of the respective departments and sections.

-The Center will also clarify the method to decontaminate the radioactive material attached near the face and the method to measure contamination using a survey meter after decontamination in the event of the occurrence of body contamination, and revise the Radiation Control Manual of the Guide to Safe Handling of Radiation (north zone).
+The Center will also clarify the method to decontaminate the radioactive material adhered on and near the face and the method to measure contamination using a survey meter after decontamination in the event of the occurrence of body contamination, and revise the Radiation Control Manual of the Guide to Safe Handling of Radiation (north zone).